Top 8 Largest Snakes in Africa

 3. Egyptian Cobra

-Egyptian Cobra is the third of the largest snakes in Africa and still maintains its position as the most vicious snake in Africa.
+The Egyptian cobra is the third largest snake in Africa and still maintains its position as the most vicious snake in Africa.
 Its botanical name is Naja Haje.
-This dangerous beast can be seen around the desert area and grassland in the Northern part of Africa and the Middle East.
+This dangerous beast can be seen around the desert areas and grassland in the Northern part of Africa and the Middle East.

 It usually lives and shades in burrows made by other animals, rock outcrops, and termite mounds.
 It is sometimes seen around the sea area cooling off and relaxing in the sun in the early mornings.